RauliL/plorth/docs/api.md

   <dd>array, number</dd>
 </dl>

-Returns number of elements in the array, while keeping the array in the stack.
+Returns the number of elements in the array, while keeping the array on the stack.

 ---